bestiejs/spotlight.js/doc/README.md

 ### <a id="spotlightdebug"></a>`spotlight.debug`
 <a href="#spotlightdebug">#</a> [&#x24C8;](https://github.com/bestiejs/spotlight/blob/master/spotlight.js#L690 "View in source") [&#x24C9;][1]

-*(Boolean)*: A flag to indicate that methods will execute in debug mode.
+*(boolean)*: A flag to indicate that methods will execute in debug mode.

 * * *